 Is the PG Cert Education (Educational Practice) the same as a PGCE?

 Although they sound similar, there are some key differences.
-A PGCE will provide training to allow you to qualify as a teacher after graduating, which is not the case with the education courses we offer.
-Additionally, PGCEs are considered vocational qualifications rather than postgraduate degrees.
-Our PG Cert has an indicative study duration of 8 months, while a PGCE normally takes 1-2 years to complete.
+A PGCE in the UK will provide training to allow you to qualify as a teacher after graduating, which is not the case with the education courses we offer.
+Our PG Cert is an award representing the first 60 credits of a Masters’ programme.
+It has an indicative study duration of 8 months, while a PGCE teacher training qualification normally takes 1-2 years to complete and will require practical teaching placements.
 There are also differences to the types of funding which are available for these courses, so please do research into whether the funding you are hoping to get is applicable to a non-PGCE course.